dokmelody/bootstrapping/docs/decisions/DR-0002-LGPL-license.md

 Patches to external projects and libraries used from DokMelody will be released using the original upstream license, for avoiding unucessary forks.

+Documentation that is not part of the source code will be released under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) for maximizing reuse.

 DokMelody will include a tool for checking the license of used libraries and components, and suggesting the legal implications for the license of the combined-work.